briandorsey/mtmws_cards/backyard_rain/README.md

 Download the firmware which matches the size card you have (most are 2 MB cards).
 Unzip the `uf2` file.
 Then follow the "How do I write a blank program card?" instructions from the [Computer and Program Card Guide](https://www.musicthing.co.uk/Computer_Program_Cards/).

+> [!NOTE]
+> Writing a card takes longer than you might expect.
+A 16 MB card takes about 4.5 minutes on my computer.
+Since Backyard Rain uses nearly all the space on both the 2 MB and 16 MB cards, it will likely be longer than other cards you may have written previously.
+>
+> Firmware updates *look* like a file copy, but unlike a regular file copy, writing the firmware doesn't seem to update the file copy progress bar.
+It appears to get stuck until the whole copy is finished.

 ## Documentation

 <img src="BR_quickref.png" width="210px">